DolapoSoares/Nestjs_Authentication_with_React_Frontend/README.md

 * 0.1
     * Initial Release
 ## About Project
-This project is a task assigned to me by Max.ng for a junior software engineer role
+This project is a task assigned to me by Max.ng for a software engineer role
 ## Acknowledgments
 Inspiration, code snippets, etc.
 * [nestjs-documentation](https://docs.nestjs.com/)